Powerlearnproject/se-day1-assignment-24-cmd/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. if you ask AI to tell you about county it will tend to give a general answer but when you specify to it tell mie about laikipia county it will try to explain more about the laikipia county.
+Explain why the improved prompt is more effective. if you ask AI to tell you about county it will tend to give a general answer but when you specify to it tell mie about laikipia county it will try to explain more about the laikipia county